rodrigoelp/little-stories/Unlikely adventures/34-Chapter-34.md

 *"Help me!"* - screamed Amir in desperation, pleading to the large blazing striped animal spirit - *"Please!"*

-**Wid wha?** - said the enormous fire feline of three to four children tall - **I'm sorry boy, dose fings look creepy and I don't wanna get in da middle of your imagination...
-Hey!
-Wha're you doin!?**
+**Wid wut?** - said the enormous fire feline of three to four children tall - **I'm sorry boy, dose fings look kinda creepy and I don't wanna get in da middle of your imagination...
+Hey! wut're you doin!?**

 *«You leech!»*